DigitalGeographyLab/some-lingscapes/README.md

 In step 1, your input data should be ___a pickled Pandas/GeoPandas DataFrame___ with matching column names from the scripts.

+### About the dummy dataset

+The dummy dataset is strictly for script testing purposes.
+It is a pickled Pandas DataFrame, that contains generated user_ids, photo_ids, caption texts, timestamps and geometries.
+The caption texts were generated using a Keras RNN and fastText word embeddings from actual Instagram captions from Helsinki.
+The captions are monolingual and the languages in question are the 10 most frequently used languages in Instagram captions from Helsinki. _User_ids, photo_ids, timestamps_ and _geometries_ are all _randomly generated_ and thus statistical tests on and plotting made with the dummy dataset ___will___ reflect the randomness.

 ## Reference

 If you use these scripts in your research, please cite the following reference: